StBalashov/Chess-API/README.md

 5. After all your actions you will get feedback in the OUTPUT section

-6. If you want to get messages from API in json format, run index_json keys are :
+6. If you want to get messages from API in json format, run index_json.
+Keys are :
     - newGame(1/0);
     - move('your_move');
     - getState(1/0);